Opheliadh/dh140_a9/README.md

-# dh140_a9
+# DH140_Assignment09

-## This repository runs a data analysis on the Romeo and Juliet Play.
+## This repository runs a web-scraping script on the Corgis Aids dataset and Cars dataset.

-### First there is a tokenization of the words.
-### Word frequencies' central measures are shown (e.g., mean, median, mode).
-### Then there's a correlation and linear regression analysis on a diabetes dataset.
+### Some visualizations amongst variables in these two datasets are constructed.

 Badge